VML/styleguide/wgac.md

 ### Simple rules to develop by

 1. Utilize a native HTML5 element or attribute before relying on an ARIA equivalent.
+Some screen readers are not able to recognize HTML5 landmarks.
+That said, for best results you should utilize both.

 | HTML5       | ARIA                  |
 | ----------- | :---------------------|